JadonLyon/macOS-Creator/README.md

 Selecting macOS Installer in V6.0 and newer.
 In order for this function to work, the script will connect with Apple Script, and open a file picker window.
 Here you can find the macOS Installer and simply click "Choose" to use it.

+Determining version number in V6.1 and newer.
+The script now writes a file into the macOS Creator home folder that determines which version is installed onto your Mac.
+In order to determine newer versions, the script simply guesses that an older version is installed unless a newer file is installed.